Visit Chicago in the summer or the fall.

 Have Your Say?

 What time of year did you go to Chicago?
 What was the weather like?
 Did you brave the long Midwestern winters is head there during the summer months?
-Let us know if you have any comments or questions on our weather article below.
+Let us know if you have any comments or questions about our weather article below.
 We do love to hear from you!